Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Introduction

 The previous works, or most of them, mentioned so far, were based on the solution of the time independent Schr\"{o}dinger equation.
 It is equally important to know the time dependent dynamics of a wave packet released on such {\it decorated} one or quasi-one dimensional lattices.
 In particular, the effect of the special correlation talked about above - the role of the relative magnitudes of the hopping integrals and the magnetic flux (where needed) on the long time behavior of the mean square displacement (MSD), the temporal auto correlation function (TAF) or the information entropy for such cases are yet to be studied in details, and this is our basic motivation.

-We undertake an in-depth study of the quantum dynamics~\cite{katsanos} of a wave packet on a class of lattices that are essentially one dimensional in character with one or more atoms side-coupled to the backbone.
+We undertake an in-depth study of the quantum dynamics~\cite{katsanos,lozano,pastawski} of a wave packet on a class of lattices that are essentially one dimensional in character with one or more atoms side-coupled to the backbone.

 Two such examples, based on a quasiperiodic Fibonacci lattice are discussed in details in this paper, and are shown in Fig.~\ref{fig} (a) and (b).
 The analysis presented in the paper of course remains valid for any arrangement (placement) of the unit cells that build the lattice, be it quasiperiodic of any kind, or randomly disordered.
 The atoms, tunnel-coupled from the side are shown in red color.
 We work within a tight binding formalism and specifically intend to investigate the dynamics of the wave packet when the hopping (overlap) integrals in the Hamiltonian are numerically correlated in such a way that these non-translationally invariant systems have a continuous distribution of energy eigenvalue, and the wavefunctions turn out to be extended in character.
 Apart from a very recent work in this direction~\cite{arka}, there are no studies related to such decorated lattices, to the best of our knowledge, and we need to substantiate the ideas more rigorously.

 To facilitate the understanding regarding the fundamental issues, we present, in Section II, a short coverage of the central results in terms of a time independent Schr\"{o}dinger equation describing our systems.
 The study of the dynamics is detailed out in Section III, and in Section IV we draw our conclusions.